 Let’s Meet the Players: Who are the Red Team and Blue Team

-The red team is the attack team and its members are ethical hackers who initiate attacks which are designed to better understand the current state of an organization’s security.
-These hackers use all available techniques to find weaknesses in people, processes and/or technology in an attempt to gain unauthorized access.
+The red team is the attacking team and its members are ethical hackers who initiate attacks that are designed to better understand the current state of an organization’s security.
+These hackers use all available techniques to find weaknesses in people, processes, and/or technology in an attempt to gain unauthorized access.

-The red team spends most of their time preparing by studying systems and looking for vulnerability.
-Typically, the actual attack is the result of long term planning.
+The red team spends most of its time preparing by studying systems and looking for vulnerabilities.
+Typically, the actual attack is the result of long-term planning.
 After executing an attack, the red team will prepare a report which outlines how they gathered information, which resources were used, and how an organization's security can be improved.

 The blue team is the response team and its members are security professionals who have intimate knowledge of the organization's security protocols.
 Their job is to defend critical assets against all kinds of attacks and to constantly reinforce an organization’s digital barriers.

 To do their job, the blue team reviews data to identify risks.
 They continually evaluate protocols to strengthen them and educate employees on how to follow them.
 By evaluating risks, the blue team creates an action plan to implement mitigation processes that will reduce the impact of attacks and lower the likelihood an attack will materialize.